amandaghassaei/Fusion360-Scripts/Design-Version-Timelapse/README.md

 self._start = 1 # Starting version number.
 self._end = int(dataFile.versionId.split('version=')[1]) # Ending version number (defaults to current opened version).
-self._fixCamera = True # Use a consistent camera zoom/offset across versions (if False, will adjust camera to fit model boundaries for each version, I think it looks better set to True) self._rotate = True # Add model rotation to exported frames. self._framesPerRotation = 250 # Number of frames for one complete rotation of model. self._finalFrames = 250 # Number of frames of the final version to add to end of sequence.
+self._fixCamera = True # Use a consistent camera zoom/offset across versions (if False, will adjust camera to fit model boundaries for each version, I think it looks better set to True) self._turnOffSectionAnalysis = True # Turning off section analysis gives better quality animations. self._rotate = True # Add model rotation to exported frames. self._framesPerRotation = 250 # Number of frames for one complete rotation of model. self._finalFrames = 0 # Number of frames of the final version to add to end of sequence.
 # Save current camera target (or override), this only matters if using fixCamera = True.
 camera = app.activeViewport.camera
 self._cameraTarget = camera.target.copy() # adsk.core.Point3D.create(0, 0, 0)